LID2025/Stock-watchlist-alert-app/README.md

    - An **email alert is sent** via Firebase Cloud Functions.
    - The event is **recorded in the alert history**.
    - The chart updates to show real-time data via TradingView.

+## Setup

+1. Clone the repo
+2. Run `npm install` inside `/functions` for Firebase Functions
+3. Add a `.env` file with your API keys
+4. Deploy with Firebase CLI